ChickenSwimmer2020/Portfolio/Code/README.md

 ---

-Hello! if your here then your wanting to see some samples of my code! well you can see that through these sample files provided!
+Hello!
+If you're here then you want to see some samples of my code! well, you can see that through these sample files provided!